horseless-labs/laundry-spy/notes.md

   * The main thrust of this will probably be with the doors of the machine.
   * EXPERIMENTAL: sum a number of categories of activity detected in sequence and get the model to try to decide that the person is done with the laundry room.
 * We still need to look at the scale and scan thing from PyImageSearch, but this might come later.

+## Some Results
+* Taking a model that was trained on the `laundry_or_not_held_out` dataset (admittedly unbalanced)  and using it to predict those on `laundry_or_not` produces low error and validation loss, but even larger discrepancies between train and validation loss than the demonstration of leaky data with a model that was trained on `laundry_or_not` in the first place.
+We don't know why.